The Crossing Land – Truly Sustainable – A One Class Camp

 Transport to and from The Crossing is normally organised by individual groups.

-However, we do have 14 seats on our minibus and can organise pick ups/drop offs from public transport.
 V-Line and Premier Motor Service buses from Melbourne and Sydney, come to Bermagui.
 Buses to Canberra come to Narooma or Bega.

 How many teachers need to accompany a group?

-Project Director Dean Turner is a qualified teacher and we can supply qualified and experienced staff to meet appropriate ratios.
+Project Director Dean Turner is a qualified teacher and we have qualified and experienced staff to meet appropriate ratios.
 Most schools send at least one teacher as a school representative to ensure student behavioural standards.
 Included in your program fee is one teacher free of charge.
 If you choose to send more than one teacher we charge the standard student price for each extra teacher.

 Is the teacher required to participate?